NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 already signed zone.
 The zone is doubly signed and there are at least two DS RRs in the parent zone.
 Dry-run resolvers try to use the dry-run part of the zone.
-In case of validation errors they fallback to the real DS and restart validation which may or may not lead to further validation errors depending on the real DNSSEC status of the zone.

 ### Key rollover {#key-rollover}

 As with the experimental case above, but for the benefit of testing a key rollover before actually committing to it.
-The rollover can be tested by introducing the real DS also as a dry-run DS record as the first step.
+The rollover test can be initiated from the zone operator by introducing the real DS also as a dry-run DS as the first step of the test.
 Normal key rollover procedures can continue by introducing the new key as another dry-run DS record.
-In case of validation errors, dry-run resolvers fallback to the real DS and restart validation.
+Dry-run resolvers try to use the dry-run part of the zone which now resembles a key rollover.
-When testing was successful, the same exact procedure can be followed by replacing the dry-run DS steps with real DSes.
+When testing was successful, the key rollover procedure can be repeated in the real DS space with the same keys.

 A special key rollover case could be for the root.
 This can be made possible by specifying the dry-run DS Digest Type in the
 <DigestType> element in http://data.iana.org/root-anchors/root-anchors.xml or a
 different way of indicating in the xml file.

+## Fallback behavior {#fallback}

+In case of validation errors with the dry-run DSes, dry-run resolvers fallback to the real DSes and restart validation.

+If there are no real DSes, as in the DNSSEC adoption use case, the zone is resolved as insecure.

+If there are real DSes, as in the experimental DNSSEC configuration and key rollover use cases, the zone is validated based on them which may or may not lead to further validation errors depending on the real DNSSEC status of the zone.

+Note that dry-run fallback validation can lead to increased workload which is discussed further in (#security-workload).

 ## NOERROR report {#no-error}